endersonO/node-challenger/README.md

-# Node Challenger
+# Node Challenge

-This Is a Challenger Based in Disney library.
+This Is a Challenge Based in Disney library.

 ## Environments

-this project run with next environments:
+This project runs with next environments:
 ```
 PORT=3000
 DATABASE_URL='postgres://postgres:root@localhost:5432/disney'